Artificial hair integrations: Background

 A hair weave is a human or artificial hair utilized for integration with one's natural hair.
 Weaves can alter one's appearance for long or short periods of time by adding further hair to one's natural hair or by covering the natural hair together with human or synthetic hairpieces.
 Weaving additional human or synthetic pieces can enhance one's hair by giving it volume and length, and by adding color without the damage of chemicals or by adopting a different hair texture than that of their own.
 However, hair loss can occur either along the front hairline or above the ears due to the wearing of specific hairstyles, such as weaves, for a prolonged period of time.
 It can cause breakage like splitting the ends of the hair.
 Also it can damage the hair follicles at the roots i.e. scalp.
 When this happens a permanent change of hair loss happens this is known as traction alopecia.

 By the late 17th century, wigs in various shapes and sizes became the latest fashion trend.
 Hair weaves emerged in the 1950s, though at that time celebrities were the only ones using them.
 When the "long, disco-haired" era came about in the 1970s, hair weaves became widespread.
 Since that time, hair weaves have only become more popular.
+Dorothy Matthews-Paynter introduced weaves to Bermuda.
 Most human hair weaves come from Asian countries like Vietnam, India, and China.